Wilsawn/Wilsawn/README.md

 # Hey, I’m Wilsawn

-I’m a **software developer** who likes building things that feel a little unconventional.
+I’m a **CS student** who likes building things that feel a little unconventional.
 I’m especially interested in **AI**, **cloud infrastructure**, and systems that get smarter the more they’re used.

 I enjoy moving fast, experimenting, and staying curious.